CP violation in H^\pm \to W^\pm Z: A physical approach for the 2HDM: Couplings and notations

 and

-Here, $G_0$ and $G^\pm$ denote the massless Goldstone fields.
+Here, $G_0$ and $G^\pm$ denote the would-be Goldstone fields.
 The factors $e_i$ can be expressed in terms of neutral-sector rotation matrix elements and vevs.
 For their definition, see \cite{Grzadkowski:2014ada}.
 It also follows from the definitions that

 The trilinear neutral--charged-Higgs coupling is denoted as $q_i$: